LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

     override fun getItemViewType(position: Int): Int = itemList[position].type

 ```
-Function `onCreateViewHolder` checks the item's type thanks to `getItemViewType` and the interface `MultiListItem` and returns the right ViewHolder implementation initialized with the correct binding.
+Function 'onCreateViewHolder' checks the item's type thanks to 'getItemViewType' and the interface 'MultiListItem' and returns the right ViewHolder implementation initialized with the correct binding.

 ```kotlin